CodeCabin/sola-support-tickets/readme.txt

 Stable tag: trunk
 License: GPLv2

 The easiest to use Support Ticket plugin.
-Create a support helpdesk in minutes.
+Create a support help desk in minutes.

 == Description ==

-The easiest to use Helpdesk & Support Ticket plugin.
-Create a support helpdesk quickly and easily with Sola Support Tickets.
+The easiest to use Help Desk & Support Ticket plugin.
+Create a support help desk quickly and easily with Sola Support Tickets.

 Sola Support Tickets is still in BETA.
 Any feedback, comments or suggestions would be appreciated.